 Buffet setting mistake #1: Plates, utensils, and napkins in the wrong spot

-I bet you are wondering “what’s the wrong spot” for your plates, utensils, and napkins.
+I bet you are wondering “what’s the wrong spot” for your plates, utensils, and napkins?
 Really?
 Is there a wrong place for them?
 The answer is yes!

 First, the plates should go at the beginning of the buffet table.
 Not in the middle of the table.
 This will provide a clear “entrance” to the buffet line.
-There will be no confusion on which direction your guests should go.
+There will be no confusion about which direction your guests should go.